JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/ChunkSentenceSplitter.md

 2.1 Appointment.

 The Company hereby [***].
-Allscripts may also disclose Company"s pricing information relating to its Merchant Processing Services and facilitate procurement of Merchant Processing Services on behalf of Sublicensed Customers, including, without limitation by references to such pricing information and Merchant Processing Services in Customer Agreements.
+Allscripts may also disclose Company's pricing information relating to its Merchant Processing Services and facilitate procurement of Merchant Processing Services on behalf of Sublicensed Customers, including, without limitation by references to such pricing information and Merchant Processing Services in Customer Agreements.
 6

 2.2 Customer Agreements."""